bgoonz/BGOONZ_BLOG_2.0/notes/NODE/0005-node-difference-browser/index.md

 ---
 title: Differences between Node.js and the Browser
-description: 'How writing JavaScript application in Node.js differs from programming for the Web inside the browser'
+description: "How writing JavaScript application in Node.js differs from programming for the Web inside the browser"
 ---

 Both the browser and Node.js use JavaScript as their programming language.